ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 - double click my tilemap object
 - and press APPLY

-Otherwise my image was not update for new size and i could not select new tilesets.
+Otherwise my image was not updated for new size and i could not select new tilesets.
 Image itself if i draw anything on it was updated normally, but changing its size required steps i mentiond above.
 Just so you are aware what to do after you change dimensions/size of your tile atlas image.

 # Section 3.1 Setting up tilemap object

 In tilemap object we need to do 3 things (4th is optional).
-A - name properly our tilemap object (later you gonna wanna have background tilesets object tilesets and stuff like that so propper naming is crucial)
+A - name properly our tilemap object (later you gonna have background tilesets objects and stuff like that so propper naming is crucial)
-B - My tileset is made of 16 x 16 tiles and what i need to put in tile size is 8 cause 16 / 2 = 8 so we need to put there size of our sub tiles
+B - my tileset is made of 16 x 16 tiles and what i need to put in tile size 8 cause 16 / 2 = 8 so we need to put there size of our sub tiles
 C - select our tile atlas image with our tilesets
 D - we can click here on our tiles and they will be marked in red to indicate which are colliders.
 And so they will work with seperate two object action and object is in collision with tilemap object but also work as platform if we add to it platform behavior.